lenincompres/DOM.create/README.md

   }
 });
 ```

+### Method 2
-If the style property is a structural object, styles of the element are updated individually—using JS names (in camelCase).
+Asign a structural object to the *style* to update individual styles—using JS names (in camelCase).
+This is equivalent to using the [style property of DOM element](https://www.w3schools.com/jsref/prop_html_style.asp).

 ```javascript
 document.body.create({